GJaswanthSai/RG_F/README.md

 ### Features

--UI/UX Demonstration: A complete front-end layout for a resume builder.
--Input Field Examples: Illustrates how user input forms would look and behave.
--Responsive Design: Adapts to various screen sizes.
+-UI/UX Demonstration: A complete front-end layout for a resume builder -Input Field Examples: Illustrates how user input forms would look and behave -Responsive Design: Adapts to various screen sizes

 ### Technologies Used